 - What does this success look like to competitors?

-- Ask the team members to each write at least one answer per question on a Post-it note, in full, descriptive and emotional sentences, and then to stick their answers in the relevant quadrant.
+- Ask the team members to each write at least one answer per question on a Post-it note, in full, descriptive, and emotional sentences, and then stick their answers in the relevant quadrant.
 Split the team members into four groups, assigning one group to each quadrant, and ask each group to read through the Post-its and select the best ones (3-5) to read back to the team.

 - The groups present back their best examples from each quadrant.